aionnetwork/aion-docs/developers/nodes/hosting-services.md

 description: Get up and running quickly by using an Aion node provided by a hosting service.
 There's no need to install anything or set up any software.
 Just grab a URL and you're good to go.
 There are two services currently offering free nodes for you to use, Blockdaemon and Nodesmith.
 ---

 Don't want to spin up or build your own node?
-Hosting services are available to do the legwork for you so you can get your Dapp up and running quickly.
+Hosting services are available to do the legwork for you so you can get your dAppup and running quickly.

 ## Services